Guest Post by Ted, Chief Adventurer at SkullSplitter Dice

 Another popular homebrewed rule is to use “defense rolls.”

 Under the standard rules, the DM rolls for attacks made by enemies.
 This can be boring for the players.
 So some DMs have the players roll to defend against attacks instead of the enemies rolling to attack.

 If an enemy attacks, it automatically hits unless the player successfully defends.
 To defend, the player rolls 1d20 and adds their AC to it.
 The DC to succeed is 20 plus the enemy’s attack bonus.

 Some players find this rule to be more fun than having the DM constantly make rolls.
 And many DMs like it as well, since it frees them up to handle other issues instead of having to constantly roll attacks for monsters.

 We’ve given you a list of the most popular homebrewed rules for D&D 5E.
-If your campaign is in need of something new to make your adventures more interesting, discuss these rules with your players.
+If your campaign is in need of something new to make your adventures more interesting or you need DND plot hooks, discuss these rules with your players.
 If everyone agrees that they want to try these rules, use them for one or two play sessions.
 They may be just what you need to keep the game exciting and fun.